chetryJyoti/BlogApplicationApi/README.md

 # BlogApplicationApi
-RestApi for a blog application using Spring Boot.
+RestApi for a blog application using Java, Spring Boot.